 - Recurrent thoughts of death or suicide.

-The diagnosis also requires that the symptoms are not better explained by another condition, a medication, or a substance, and that there has been no episode of mania or hypomania (which would point to bipolar disorder).
+The diagnosis also requires that the symptoms aren't better explained by another condition, a medication, or a substance, and that there has been no episode of mania or hypomania (which would point to bipolar disorder).

 Other depressive disorders, including persistent depressive disorder, postpartum depression, and seasonal depression, have related but distinct criteria.

-What this means in practice is that depression is not just feeling sad.
-It is a wider pattern that includes how a person sleeps, eats, thinks, and engages with their own life.
+What this means in practice is that depression isn't just feeling sad.
+It's a wider pattern that includes how a person sleeps, eats, thinks, and engages with their own life.

 Five differences that matter